 32.1 Post emergency numbers, procedures and evacuation maps in conspicuous locations

 32.2 Collect emergency contact information from residents and orient them to emergency procedures

 Core Principle: Are good neighbors

-33.1 If recovery residence is in a residential neighborhood, there are no external indications that the property is anything other than a single family household typical of its neighborhood The property and its structures are consistently maintained
+33.1 If sober home is in a residential neighborhood, there are no external indications that the property is anything other than a single family household typical of its neighborhood.
+The property and its structures are consistently maintained.

 34.1 Policies and procedures that provide neighbors with the responsible person(s) contact information upon request